It (2017 film): Plot

 Weeks later, after Beverly confronts and incapacitates her sexually abusive father, Pennywise abducts her.
-The Losers Club reassembles and returns to the abandoned house to rescue her.
-Bowers, who has murdered his abusive father after being driven insane by Pennywise, attacks the group; Mike fights back, pushing Bowers down the well.
-The Losers descend into the sewers and find Pennywise's underground lair, which contains a mountain of decayed circus props and children's belongings, around which the bodies of It's child victims float in mid-air.
-Beverly, now catatonic after being exposed to Deadlights inside It's gaping mouth, is restored to consciousness when Ben kisses her.
+The Losers Club returns to the abandoned house to rescue her.
+Bowers, who has murdered his abusive father after being driven insane by Pennywise, attacks the group; Mike pushes Bowers down the well.
+The Losers descend into the sewers and find Pennywise's lair, which contains decayed circus props and children's belongings, around which the bodies of It's child victims float in mid-air.
+Beverly, catatonic after being exposed to Deadlights inside It's gaping mouth, is restored to consciousness when Ben kisses her.
 Bill encounters Georgie, but realizes he is Pennywise in disguise.
 Pennywise takes Bill hostage, offering to spare the others and go into hibernation if they leave him Bill.
-The Losers reject this, battling Pennywise while overcoming their various fears as the creature cycles through them to attempt to find a weakness to prey on.
-The Losers beat Pennywise with bats and chains, kick and stamp on it before Beverly eventually stabs him in the face with a broken pipe.
-It retreats, before falling backwards down a well into the darkness of the sewer.
+The Losers reject this, battling Pennywise while overcoming their various fears as the creature cycles through them.
+The Losers beat Pennywise before Beverly stabs him in the face with a broken pipe.
+It retreats, falling backwards down a well.
 Bill finds Georgie's bloodstained raincoat, and the group comfort him as he cries.

-As summer ends, Beverly informs the group of a vision she had while catatonic, where she saw them fighting Pennywise again as adults.
-The Losers swear a blood oath that they will return to Derry as adults if Pennywise returns.
-After the others make their goodbyes and disperse, Beverly and Bill discuss her leaving the next day to live with her aunt in Portland.
-Before she leaves, Bill reveals his feelings and they kiss.
+As summer ends, Beverly informs the group of a vision she had while catatonic, of them fighting Pennywise again as adults.
+The Losers swear a blood oath that they will return if Pennywise ever returns.
+After the others make their goodbyes and disperse, Beverly and Bill discuss her moving away to live with her aunt.
+Bill reveals his feelings and they kiss.